 The Joys of Dehydrating Herbs: Five Methods to Try

-Luckily there are several ways to dehydrate.
+Luckily there are several ways to dehydrate fresh herbs.
 Find the one that is right for you.

 2. You can use Dehydrators.
 Using my simple machine, I place my herbs on the dehydrator trays and check after 30 minutes.
 Stir if necessary.
 After an hour, I stir the herbs and move the bottom stack to the top.
 There are simple and complex dehydrators.
 Luckily my simple dehydrator is all that is needed to dry delicate herbs.
 For now, my quiet machine works just fine!

-3. You can use the sun.
-You need a way to protect your herbs from bugs and being blown away by the wind.
-Some people use the back window of their vehicle or you might want to try making this ingenious creation for bug-free outdoor drying.
+3. You can use the Sun (It’s free!).
+When sun drying, you need a way to protect your precious herbs from bugs, being blown away by the wind, or being covered in dust.
+Some people use the back window of their vehicle or you might want to try making a Solar Food Dehydrator from scratch for bug-free outdoor drying experience.

 5. Microwave ovens work well for dehydrating, especially when it is very humid and it would take too long for our herbs to air dry.
 The process is simple.
 Clean and dry your herbs then lay them out in a single layer on a piece of paper towel.
 Heat them in 30-second increments until they are completely dry.
 Be warned – I’ve started herbs on fire before, so watch them carefully.
 See this Organic Gardening article for more details.